 “Chuff-chuff-chuff.”
 Wait a minute, I thought.
 I know that sound.
-I drew myself up and boldly stepped forward.
-What I found there reacquainted me with the pervasiveness of institutional blindness in our society, an exasperating condition that afflicts us all.
+I stepped bravely forward.
+What I found reacquainted me with the pervasiveness of institutional blindness, an exasperating condition that afflicts us all.

 A Whole Lot of Misunderstanding

 Institutional blindness is the inability of a group immersed in a culture to communicate clearly to those outside the culture.
-A perfect example is a conversation with a computer IT Specialist.
-For most people, their IT Specialist might as well be speaking Mandarin to them.
+A perfect example is a conversation with an IT specialist.
+For most people, their IT specialist might as well be speaking Mandarin to them.

-The amazing thing, however, is that the IT Specialist has no idea he is not communicating effectively.
-He is blithely ignorant of the fact, because in his world everyone understands the jargon he is employing.
-To him it’s not jargon.
+The amazing thing, however, is that the IT specialist has no idea he is not communicating effectively.
+In his world everyone understands the jargon he is employing.
 It’s just the way people talk.
 The specialist and his ilk are suffering from an inability to put themselves in the shoes of others.
 They are suffering from institutional blindness.

 Institutional blindness is everywhere and we are all more or less guilty of it.
-Expressing things in the way you are accustomed makes you feel comfortable when in the awkward situation of communicating with strangers.
+Expressing things in the way you are accustomed to makes you feel comfortable.
 When combined, on the other side, with the human tendency to avoid being seen as an ignoramus by pretending to understand when no such understanding exists, it all adds up to a whole lot of miscommunication.

 Institutional Blindness: Lost in the Bitterroots

-I used an aggregation website to find a good hiking trail in the Bitterroots, a site called, SummitPost.org.
-I looked up Bear Creek Trail, a portion of the Bitterroots referred to as “the Montana Alps; their glacier-swept horns, ridges, and high cirques attract many climbers to their windswept granite peaks”.
+I used an aggregation website to find a good hiking trail in the Bitterroots, a site called SummitPost.org.
+I looked up Bear Creek Trail, which runs through a part of the Bitterroots called “the Montana Alps where glacier-swept horns, jagged ridges, and high cirques attract many hikers.
 The information included directions to the trail head.
 The information was compiled from exactly two contributors, presumably hikers who knew the area well.

 The irony of institutional blindness is that the people who know the subject best are the ones most likely to be misleading.
 They leave out or gloss over important facts because to them, through long experience, such facts seem obvious.
 This is especially a problem within institutions.

 The US Forest Service is tasked with the stewardship of our forests.
-As part of their role, they maintain visitor’s facilities, including parking lots, rest rooms and signs.
-But asking a forest service employee well acquainted with the area to provide directional signs is an invitation to institutional blindness.
+As part of their role, they maintain visitor’s facilities, including parking lots, rest areas and signage.
+But asking a forest service employee well acquainted with the area to provide directional signage is an invitation to institutional blindness.
 They already know how to get where they’re going.
 Unless they can put themselves in the shoes of others arriving for the first time, they are unlikely to place the signs wisely.